 This is a true story.
 I was in a grocery store looking at yogurt and a woman came over and started talking to me about what kind of yogurt I should buy.
 Yes she was a complete stranger.
-I told her I wanted full fat Greek yogurt because I was making Butter Chicken.
+I told her I wanted yogurt because I was making Butter Chicken.
 She said oh no, you make butter chicken with coconut milk.
 “Hmmmm,” I said, “well I haven’t ever made it that way.
 I’m using a recipe shared by a former co-worker who is actually from India.”
-Now, I know there are many ways to make butter chicken and I’ve learned the ingredients change by the region.
-I think the coconut milk would make it Thai ish.
 She insisted her recipe was authentic so I smiled and said “Sure, I’ll try it with coconut milk.”
-Then she actually told me which KIND of coconut milk I needed to buy!
-Sigh.
-I thanked her warmly and continued my shopping.
-Just as I was about to make a clean getaway, she brought me the can of coconut milk.
+Just as I was about to make a clean getaway, she brought me a can of coconut milk.

 If you never experiment you won’t learn anything.
 I once made this in the slow cooker.
 I just put all the ingredients together and let it bubble away for 5 hours.
 It tasted ok but the sauce was watery and the chicken broke up into small bits.
 I won’t do that again.